hpc-io/dxt-explorer/README.md

 DXT Explorer will generate by default a `explore.html` file with an interactive plot that you can open in any browser to explore.
 If you enabled the transfer or spatility plots, additional `.html` files will be generated, one for each type.

+You can find a couple of interactive examples of DXT traces collected from FLASH, E2E, and OpenPMD in the [companion repository](https://jeanbez.gitlab.io/pdsw-2021) for our PDSW'21 paper.

 ### Docker Image

 You can also use a Docker image already pre-configured with all dependencies to run DXT Explorer: